jewel/clearskies/protocol/read_only_manifest.md

 Read-Only Manifest Extension
 ============================

-This is an optional protocol feature.
-The official feature string is "read_only_manifest".
-Feature negotiation is explained in the core protocol documentation.
+This is an optional protocol extension.
+The official extension string is "read_only_manifest".
+Extension negotiation is explained in the core protocol documentation.

 This extension makes it possible for a read-only peer to give a manifest of its